antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 }
 ```

-The reduced number of sys-calls and memory allocations (which were exactly the same as for `WriteAsync` described above) has clearly paid off for [FileStream.ReadAsync()](https://docs.microsoft.com/dotnet/api/system.io.filestream.readasync) which is now **up to few times faster**, depending on file size, user buffer size and `FileOptions` used for the creation of `FileStream`:
+The reduced number of sys-calls and memory allocations (which were exactly the same as for `WriteAsync` described above) has clearly paid off for [FileStream.ReadAsync()](https://docs.microsoft.com/dotnet/api/system.io.filestream.readasync) which is now potentially **several times faster**, depending on file size, user buffer size and `FileOptions` used for the creation of `FileStream`:

 ```csharp
 [Benchmark]